 - Email, using private email accounts, either to a configured device or any device

-- Web extension, supporting direct PDF submittal from a browser session
+- Web extension, supporting printing from a browser session to any output device

 CirrusPrint is not just for printing.
 It supports several types of output destinations.